 Add the chopped onions and sauce for a couple of minutes.
 Then add the Thai curry paste and mix.

 Add the chopped bell pepper and chopped bok choy and saute for a minute.
 Then add the stock ( or substitute with bouillon + water).
-Add the udon noodles and press down into the liquid gently.
+Add the udon noodles (or rice noodles) and press down into the liquid gently.
 Cover and let it cook for 5 mins.

 Once the noodles are partially cooked, add the coconut milk, followed by the broccoli and tofu.
 Mix gently, cover, and cook for 5 minutes more.

 Noodles – Use any kind of noodles you like!
-I love using udon noodles to make this Thai noodle soup, but egg noodles, ramen, or any kind of dried noodles work well.
+I love using udon noodles to make this Red Curry Noodle Soup, but regular rice noodles, ramen, or any kind of dried noodles work well.
 If you are using ramen, discard the packet of seasoning that comes with it.
 Make sure you do not overcook the noodles and follow the cooking time specified on the packet.

-Thai curry paste - I love making my own Thai curry paste so that I can keep the spice levels low enough for my toddler and 7-year-old to enjoy the soup.
-But you can simply get your preferred pack of Thai curry paste and use it as you typically would.
+Thai Red Curry Paste - I love making my own Thai curry paste so that I can keep the spice levels low enough for my toddler and 7-year-old to enjoy the soup.
+But you can simply get your preferred pack of Thai red curry paste and use it as you typically would.